lysannef/charts-1/community/ibm-tomee-dev/README.md

 $ helm install --name my-release -f values.yaml stable/ibm-tomee-dev
 ```

+## Support

+The helm charts are provided "as-is" and without warranty of any kind.

+All helm charts and packages are supported through standard open source forums and helm charts are updated on a best effort basis.

+Any issues found can be reported through the links below, and fixes may be proposed/submitted using standard git issues as noted below.

+[Submit issue to Helm Chart] ( https://github.com/ppc64le/charts/issues )

+[Submit issue to Tomee docker image]  ( https://github.com/ppc64le/build-scripts/issues )

+[Submit issue to Tomee open source community] ( https://jira.apache.org/jira/projects/TOMEE/issues/TOMEE-2365?filter=allopenissues )

 > **Tip**: You can use the default `values.yaml`

 ## Note (Cluster Image Security)